 Have you ever cringed at something a brand or business said on social media?
 Often, small words can make a big difference in how brands are perceived.

-Here’s a collection of wince-worthy words—broken down into four categories—to ban from your social media vocabulary.
+To protect from any misstep here’s a collection of cringe-worthy words—broken down into four categories—to ban from your social media vocabulary.

 4 types of language to ban from your social media posts

-You know that feeling when your dad asks about the “hippity hop” you’re listening to?
-That’s the same feeling audiences get from brands who try to be cool.
+You know that feeling when your dad asks about the “snazzy song” you’re listening to?
+That’s the same feeling audiences get from brands who try too hard to be cool.
 Unless it fits your brand voice, using overly trendy lingo is a risky move for most professional organizations.

 Brands don’t decide what’s cool—audiences do.
 When businesses try too hard to seem cool, they risk alienating their audience.